nijatmursali/food-delivery-app-flutter/README.md

-# food_delivery
+# Introduction

-A new Flutter project.
+This is the finished Flutter app with UI design of the foods and restaurants.

 ## Getting Started